 Some of the potential benefits of adding double-glazed windows to your property, as outlined by window supplier Ecovue, can include:

 - Safety and security: According to Ecovue, double-glazed windows are harder to break than normal windows.
-They may be particularly effective if coupled with other security measures for your windows and doors.
+They may be particularly effective if coupled with for your windows and doors.

 What are the disadvantages of double-glazed windows?

-- The upfront cost: While they could potentially deliver energy savings in the long run, double-glazed windows can come with a significant installation cost – potentially 25% to 35% more than the cost of single-glazed windows, according to hipages.
+- The upfront cost: While they could potentially deliver energy savings in the long run, double-glazed windows do cost more than single-glazed windows.
+According to Hipages, it may take five years or more to recoup the extra cost of double-glazed windows through energy savings.
 You would also have to consider the potentially higher costs involved if your double-glazed windows need to be replaced in the future.
-Also consider how the installation would impact on other features of your windows, such as blinds or shutters that are already installed.
+Also weigh up how the installation would impact on other features of your windows, such as blinds or shutters that are already installed.

-- The added weight: If you’re installing double-glazed windows on an existing property, particularly an older building, Mr Hartley says that the increased weight of the extra pane of glass could cause the materials around the window to warp out of shape over time.
-This could potentially create draughts and cancel out any increased insulation that the window itself might provide.
+- The added weight: If you’re installing double-glazed windows on an existing property, particularly an older building, talk to your supplier about the increased weight of the extra pane of glass.
+It could possibly cause materials around the window to warp out of shape over time.
+This can potentially in turn allow draughts of air in and cancel out any increased insulation that the window itself might provide.

 Can double glazing save you money on energy bills?